nbcss/create-factory-controller/README.md

 This mod does **not**:

-- Manage an existing wall of factory gauges.
-However, you *CAN* import existing gauge wall to controller using Schematic selection tool.
+- Manage an external wall of factory gauges.

 ## Mod Compatibility

 This mod replicates the logic of the vanilla factory gauge system.
-It is unlikely to conflict with other mods that modifies vanilla gauge behaviour, but it also cannot receive their enhancements, unless explicit support was made.
+It is unlikely to conflict with other mods that modifies vanilla gauge behaviour, but it cannot also receive their enhancements, unless explicit support was made.

 The currently supported mods are:

-- Create: FluidLogistic: Supports set fluids in factory gauge.
+- Create: FluidLogistic: Transport fluids with factory gauges.
-- Create: Fluid: Supports set fluids in factory gauge, but we may stop future compatibility support.
+- Create: Fluid: Transport fluids with factory gauges. (may drop compatibility in the future)
-- Create: Repackaged: Supports Fluid Gauge in controller.
+- Create: Repackaged: Use fluid gauges in controller.
-- Use any portable stock keeper GUI from other mods (Such as Create: Mobile Packages and Create Phantom) to order production item.
+- Mods providing portable stock keeper GUIs: Place production orders. (e.g Create: Mobile Packages and Create Phantom)

 ## Dependencies